What to Expect When You Visit

 We want you to know first that we consider it an honor that you have come to visit with us.
 We will strive to extend to you a warm welcome each and every time you come to worship with us.
 Because we want you to feel comfortable as you worship with us, let us tell you what you can expect when you visit.

 We are people who hold the Bible as God's word and as the only source of our faith and practice.
 We simply desire to be a loving, Christ-centered church so we emphasize the need to study the Bible and adhere to the teachings of Christ and the inspired writers of God’s word.

 With the above in mind, let us now walk you through a worship service of the Oak Hill congregation.

 You will find our facilities simple, not flashy, yet functional.
 While you may not be overly impressed with the appearance of our buildings, our facilities serve our purpose.
-We are currently in the planning phase for a new building on our property that will begin in 2018.
+We are currently in the construction phase for a new building on our property that will be completed in 2021.